Continuous Policy and Value Iteration for Stochastic Control Problems and Its Convergence: Introduction

-The standard approaches for solving stochastic optimal control problems rely on the dynamic programming principle (i.e. Hamilton-Jacobi-Bellman equations) \cite{bellman1954theory, bellman1966dynamic} or the maximum principle \cite{boltyanski1960maximum}, both of which involve highly non-linear partial differential equations for general reward/cost function and state dynamics, and closed-form solutions are rarely obtained.
-These equations can either be solved numerically, using methods ranging from the classical finite difference approach \cite{BS1991} to deep learning method \cite{HJE2018}, or its solution can be approximated in-closed form \cite{GW2020}, accompanied by error analysis based on duality arguments.
+The standard approaches for solving stochastic optimal control problems rely on the dynamic programming principle (i.e., Hamilton-Jacobi-Bellman equations) \cite{bellman1954theory, bellman1966dynamic} or the maximum principle \cite{boltyanski1960maximum}, both of which involve highly non-linear partial differential equations for general reward/cost functions and state dynamics, and closed-form solutions are rarely obtained.
+These equations can either be solved numerically, using methods ranging from the classical finite difference approach \cite{BS1991} to deep learning methods \cite{HJE2018}, or their solutions can be approximated in closed form \cite{GW2020}, accompanied by error analysis based on duality arguments.

-More recently, inspired by the (stochastic) gradient descent method for minimizing a given non-convex function, policy iteration algorithms for stochastic control problems have gained significant attentions \cite{puterman1979convergence, puterman1981convergence, bertsekas2015value, jacka2017policy, kerimkulov2020exponential, kerimkulov2021modified}.
-In particular, in the relaxed control framework, where controls are randomized at every time and state \cite{FN1984,ZHou1992} and entropy regularization are incorporated into the cost functional, policy improvements are seen through the lens of reinforcement learning (RL) \cite{wang2020reinforcement}.
-In the literature, reinforcement learning \cite{sutton1998reinforcement, bertsekas2012dynamic, szepesvari2022algorithms} and Q-learning \cite{bertsekas2011dynamic} are traditionally formulated in a discrete time setting. \cite{wang2020reinforcement} extend the discussion to a continuous-time, linear-quadratic setting with relaxed control framework.
+More recently, inspired by the (stochastic) gradient descent method for minimizing a given non-convex function, policy iteration algorithms for stochastic control problems have gained significant attention \cite{puterman1979convergence, puterman1981convergence, bertsekas2015value, jacka2017policy, kerimkulov2020exponential, kerimkulov2021modified}.
+In particular, in the relaxed control framework, where controls are randomized at every time and state \cite{FN1984,ZHou1992} and entropy regularization is incorporated into the cost functional, policy improvements are seen through the lens of reinforcement learning (RL) \cite{wang2020reinforcement}.
+In the literature, reinforcement learning \cite{sutton1998reinforcement, bertsekas2012dynamic, szepesvari2022algorithms} and Q-learning \cite{bertsekas2011dynamic} are traditionally formulated in a discrete time setting. \cite{wang2020reinforcement} extends the discussion to a continuous-time, linear-quadratic setting with relaxed control framework.
 This advancement significantly enhances the applicability of RL to financial mathematics \cite{dai2023learning, denkert2025control, chau2024continuous} and stochastic control \cite{tran2024policy, tang2024regret, possamai2024policy, dianetti2024exploratory, zhao2023policy, vsivska2024gradient}, and \cite{huang2022convergence} recently extends this approach to a broader class of control problems.